glamod/marine_qc/docs/introduction.rst

 :func:`.do_aground_check`
 =========================

+Tests whether reports from a drifting buoy suggest it has run aground and stopped moving.

 The aground check aims to flag reports from drifting buoys that have fetched up on land.
 A drifter is deemed aground when, after a minimum specified period of time, the distance between reports is less than a specified 'tolerance'.
 Sometimes a drifting buoy will return to the sea, so a maximum period is also